YOUTH and CHILD PROTECTION.

 Our District Policy is

-- That each Club nominate a Club Protection Officer who will advise the District Protection Officer (Sue Hepburn) of the details of every Club member who has obtained a Working with Children Card (WWC) card.
+- That each Club nominate a Club Protection Officer who will advise the District Protection Officer (Christine Andrews) of the details of every Club member who has obtained a Working with Children Card (WWC) card.

 - In each Club, the President, Secretary, Youth Services Director and Protection Officer and any members who deal with children, in circumstances other than in a large group, should have a Working with Children Card.